 In 1970 the upper parts of the walls were demolished and the Church became a memorial garden with a corrugated roof placed over the east end to protect the mosaics and historic fabric.

 The site was identified as a Building at Risk by Historic England, then English Heritage, in 2000.
 It remained 'at risk' until 15th October 2020 when it was taken off the At Risk Register in recognition of the protection and conservation achieved in recent years thanks to the work of HOLTOP and the Woolwich Garrison Church Trust.

 In 2008 Historic England introduced the Heritage of London Trust Operations to the then Station Commander to discuss how best to protect the fabric and raise funds for its conservation.
 The Heritage Lottery Fund project was the result.

 The Church remains consecrated with Services and events taking place every year.
 Services - including weddings - and community events are held at the Church for civilian, military, cultural and educational purposes.
-Our Services and events benefit all those who are or become associated with the Church, including soldiers of the King's Troop, Royal Horse Artillery based at Woolwich Barracks
+Our Services and events benefit all those who are or become associated with the Church, including soldiers of the King's Troop, Royal Horse Artillery and Regiments in station at Woolwich Barracks.

 In 2011 ownership of the Church was transferred from Defence Estates to the Heritage of London Trust Operations.
 Then in 2018 a long lease was granted to Woolwich Garrison Church Trust who now manage the Church and surrounding land.
-Mainly comprising Greenwich borough residents the Woolwich Garrison Church Trust, a registered charity.
+Mainly comprising Greenwich borough residents the Woolwich Garrison Church Trust is a registered charity.
 The Woolwich Station Commander advises on operations and collaborates on events.